4s3man/MintSofrRecruitment/README.md

 # MintSoftwareRecruitment
-2 tasks made for Mint Software Recruitment
+2 tasks made for Mint Software Recruitment.
+- Install project
+- Task 2 will be visible on the default site
+- View of task 1 will in top menu under 'Recruitment task 1' and in folder src/TreeEnricher and under path tests/TreeEnricherTest.php

 ## Installation
 Assuming you have docker and docker-compose installed